 A fingerprint of a key certificate generated by the database.
+Please refer to RFC 2726 [9] for detailed description of this attribute.

-holes: list of <address-prefix> Lists the component address prefixes that are not reachable through the aggregate route (perhaps that part of the address space is unallocated).
+holes: list of <address-prefix>

+Lists the component address prefixes that are not reachable through the aggregate route (perhaps that part of the address space is unallocated).
 Please refer to RFC 2622 [1] for more information.